 - Please list and describe your extracurricular community activities.
 The Linehan Artist Scholars Program is a community of artists.
 How will you contribute to this community?

 You are also free to submit any relevant documents that you believe strengthen your application.
 These documents can be submitted as attachments to the application.
 The documents must be either in an Adobe PDF format or a Microsoft Word document.

 Visual Arts applicants must submit portfolio reviews and supplemental materials by January 15th for consideration.
 To learn more about the portfolio submission process, please visit the Department of Visual Arts website.

 Dance, Music and Theater applicants will be required to submit two letters of recommendation addressing your suitability for this program.
 The letters should speak to your commitment to the arts.
-At least one recommendation should be from an art faculty member.
+Applicants may use recommendation letters submitted with the Common Application provided that one letter is from an art faculty member who can speak to the applicant’s commitment to the arts and suitability to the Program.
 (Visual arts applicants are already required to submit references as part of the portfolio application process and do not need to send additional letters with this application.)

-Please provide each recommender with this cover sheet.
-It should be completed and sent along with the letter of recommendation.
-Please allow these individuals with enough time to complete and submit the letters before the January 15th deadline.
+You have the option to upload and attach an electronic version of your recommendation letters (jpeg, pdf, doc) using the online application or you may provide each recommender with this Scholars Program Recommendation Form.
+In lieu of the online recommendation upload, the Recommendation Form should be completed and sent along with the letter of recommendation by mail or via our contact form.
+Please allow your recommenders enough time to complete and submit the letters before the January 15th deadline.